 - A robot from the future made in the image of Rasputin shows up as an antagonistic Devil Summoner in Raidou Kuzunoha vs. The Soulless Army (set years after his supposed death and in Japan no less).

 - Razputin is the psychic prodigy star of Psychonauts, with no other real connection to his namesake.
-The name is probably a reference to Rasputin's supposed drowning given Raz's curse-induced Super Drowning Skills.
+The name is probably a reference to Rasputin's supposed death by drowning, given Raz's curse-induced Super Drowning Skills.

 - Wizardry has Rattkin NPC named Ratsputin.
 Though he's a ninja, not monk — name is due to mice- and rat- related puns Theme Naming.